Sen. Kelly Loeffler Campaign Staff Member Dies Before Campaign Rally

 SAVANNAH, Georgia — Rep. Doug Collins (R-GA) appeared before a crowd at Vice President Mike Pence’s campaign rally for Sens.
-David Perdue (R-GA) and Kelly Loeffler (R-GA) on Friday and announced that Loeffler would not be in attendance because one of her staff members lost their lives in an accident earlier in the day.
+David Perdue (R-GA) and Kelly Loeffler (R-GA) on Friday and announced that Loeffler would not be in attendance because one of her staff members lost their life in an accident earlier in the day.

 Loeffler released a statement shortly thereafter identifying the staff member as Harrison Deal.
 Deal’s LinkedIn page says he was a field staffer on the campaign and set to graduate from the University of Georgia in 2022.